Kwantlen Polytechnic University: KPU Richmond

 KPU Richmond was KPU's first official campus, established in 1981 when the institution split from Douglas College.
 In 2018, the campus underwent major renovations with the addition of the Wilson School of Design (WSD), named after Chip and Shannon Wilson.
 In January 2018, the new WSD facility officially opened its doors beside the KPU Richmond campus.
 This includes teaching studios and labs, gallery space and 3D printers.

 The campus is also home to many art and business courses as well as many science courses.
 The physics in modern technology program and part of the sustainable agriculture program is also based out of the Richmond Campus.

 KPU Surrey

 KPU Surrey, often called the main campus, is the largest of the five campuses and offers a range of courses across multiple faculties.
 It is the primary location for the university's Melville School of Business and Office of the President.
 It is also home to research facilities like the Applied Genomics Centre and the Lifespan Cognition Lab.

-All KPU Sport + Recreation operate out of Surrey, where the university's gymnasium and fitness centre, along with many recreational facilities, are located.
+KPU Sport and Recreation department operates out of Surrey, where the university's gymnasium and fitness centre, along with many recreational facilities, are located.

 KPU Civic Plaza

 KPU Civic Plaza, the newest and smallest campus at KPU, opened in Spring 2019 in 3 Civic Plaza, a new skyscraper in the city centre.
-The campus occupies 5 of the lower floors of the building.
-It was designed to focus towards post-baccalaureate education for mature students as well as business education.
+The campus occupies five of the lower floors of the building.
+It was designed to focus on post-baccalaureate education for mature students as well as business education.